smullolo/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 Downloading U-centre UI and 1.30 Firmware
 =========================================
 Upgrading firmware requires the use of Ublox's Windows software U-center.
 To download U-center, please go to the `official website <https://www.u-blox.com/en/product/u-center-windows>`__.
 Then follow the prompts to install U-cent software.
 During the installation process, you will be prompted to install the device Driver, please ensure that only the Standard Driver For Windows is checked, as shown below.

+You will also need to download firmware `here <https://www.ublox.com/en/search?keywords=HPG+1.30>`__.
+Click the choice: u-blox M8 Flash Firmware 3.01 HPG 1.30 - ONLY for High Precision GNSS products.

 Enabling RTK GPS through Mission Planner
 ========================================